 When will the Community Centre be ready?

-Planning permission has been applied for a temporary meeting space, which is expected to be on site by the end of 2017, hopefully sooner.
+Planning permission has been applied for a temporary meeting space, which is expected to be on site by the end of 2017.
 There will be a small permanent community facility in the local centre, near Berewood Primary School and a hall in the Town Park.
-Both will be completed by the time that 1500 dwellings are occupied on the Grainger part of the development, the timing of which is hard to estimate but is likely to be later than 2020.
+Both will be completed by the time that 1450 dwellings are occupied on the Grainger part of the development, the timing of which is hard to estimate but is likely to open by 2023.